jamie-mh/AuthenticatorPro/README.md

 #### Authenticator

 * The authenticator secret key must be an **uppercase base-32 string with no spaces**.
 The secret may also contain '=' as a padding character.
-The minimum length is 16 characters.

 * Type: 1 = HOTP, 2 = TOTP